draturi95/draturi95/README.md

-- 👋 Hi, I’m Dhawal Raturi
+- 👋 Hi, I’m Dhawal
-- 👀 I’m interested in software development.
-- 🌱 I’m currently working on and learning the PERN stack.
+- 👀 I’m a software developer working with ReactJS, NodeJS, Express and Postgres SQL.
-- 💞️ I’m looking to collaborate on projects related to full stack development.
-- 📫 You can reach out to me on linkedin or email me at dhawalraturi@gmail.com
+- 📫 You can reach out to me on linkedin or via email at dhawalraturi@gmail.com

 <!---
 draturi95/draturi95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.